Proof of Financial Support: Applying to Study in Canada

 Strategies for a Strong Application

-Multiple Original Bank Statements
+Provide Multiple Original Bank Statements

 As noted above, a common form of proof is multiple original bank statements.
 This helps the team reviewing your application understand your financial history, or that of those who are supporting you.

-Explanations for Large Transactions
+Include Explanations for Large Transactions

-Proof of Employment and Savings
+Detail Proof of Employment and Savings

 If someone else (like your parents or a family member) is supporting you, include proof of their employment and savings as supporting documents.
-If they run a business, you should also include documents that show the business’ projected revenue, and proven revenue from the last couple of years.
+If they run a business, you should also include documents that show the business’ projected revenue, as well as proven revenue from the last couple of years.
 These help you to establish the business’ history and legitimacy.
 Supporting documents may include corporate reports, taxes, or financial statements.

-These strategies can make your study abroad application convincing from a financial perspective.
+With these strategies, you can make your study abroad application convincing from a financial perspective.
 Best of luck on your student journey!

 APPLYINSIGHTS DATA BLOG